When you've got a green thumb, you don't make New Year's resolutions to jog more. You resolve to make your garden better than it was the year before.

 One of the best ways to do this is by starting your own compost pile.

-Composting happens naturally in the wild every day.
+Composting happens naturally every day.
 Leaves fall.
 Trees and grass die.
-As these things were all originally living organisms, they break down and decompose, they release nutrients back into the ground, which helps living plants grow and thrive.
+As they break down and decompose, they release nutrients back into the ground, which helps living plants grow and thrive.

-You want a mixture of about 80% "brown" materials and 20% "green" materials.
+For your compost pile, you want a mixture of about two-thirds "brown" materials and one-third "green" materials.

-"Brown" Materials - The majority of your compost should be made up of dried grass clippings, fallen leaves and other dead or dried, organic debris from your yard.
-You can even use saw dust, in moderation.
-Just make sure there have been no chemicals added to whatever you put in the pile.
+You can even use sawdust in moderation.
+Just make sure that no chemicals have been added to whatever you put in the pile.

-Also, if the organic items have been treated with chemicals, do not add them to the compost pile.
-Shredded newspaper used to be a popular ingredient for compost, but nowadays, gardeners prefer not to allow any ink chemicals in their soil.
+Shredded newspaper used to be a popular ingredient for compost, but nowadays, many gardeners prefer not to allow the chemicals from printing ink into their soil.

 If this is your first foray into composting, we recommend going with an open pile, as it takes less effort and money to get going.

 After you've added all the items to your compost heap, you need to let it cook, so to speak.
-As the materials decompose, the pile will heat up.
+As the materials decompose, the pile will get heated.
 The ideal temperature for the core of the compost is about 160 degrees; it should feel warm to the touch.

-Much like slow-cooking chili, you'll need to mix the compost as it "cooks."
-By mixing, or turning your compost pile, you help maintain balance between the "green" and "brown" materials.
+Much like slow-cooking chili, you'll need to mix the compost as it cures.
+By turning your compost pile, you promote balance between the "green" and "brown" materials.
 You also help spread warmth from the interior of the pile to the exterior so that your material decomposes evenly.